gtaxay/SOC-Copilot-Wazuh-version/README.md

-# SOC Copilot — Wazuh Version
+# SOC Copilot — Wazuh Edition

-**AI-powered SOC automation** that ingests Wazuh telemetry, normalizes and enriches alerts, maps to MITRE ATT&CK, calculates transparent risk scores, retrieves playbooks, drafts tickets, evaluates sensor health, and supports SOC analyst Q&A — all through a single automated pipeline.
+An **AI-driven Security Operations Center (SOC) automation framework** that integrates Wazuh telemetry with MITRE ATT&CK mapping, transparent risk scoring, automated playbook retrieval, incident ticket drafting, sensor health analysis, and SOC analyst Q&A — delivering a complete, end-to-end triage workflow.

 ---

 ## 📌 Overview

-This project is a **portfolio-grade, AI-assisted SOC Copilot** that demonstrates real-world integration of:
-- **Security telemetry ingestion** (Wazuh, Zeek, AWS CloudTrail)
-- **Data normalization & enrichment**
-- **MITRE ATT&CK mapping**
-- **Deterministic risk scoring**
-- **Automated playbook retrieval**
-- **Incident ticket drafting (Jira/ServiceNow)**
-- **Sensor health evaluation**
-- **Natural language Q&A over incidents**

-Built with **Python** and leveraging **AI prompting techniques** to generate the core logic and schemas, this project mirrors workflows used in modern SOCs, enabling Tier-1 and Tier-2 analysts to reduce manual triage time.
+**SOC Copilot — Wazuh Edition** is a **portfolio-grade cybersecurity automation system** designed to replicate and enhance the analytical workflows of modern SOC environments.
+It empowers **Tier-1 and Tier-2 SOC analysts** to rapidly ingest, analyze, and act upon security alerts, significantly reducing manual triage effort.

+This implementation is built in **Python** and leverages **AI-assisted engineering** to achieve deterministic, reproducible results.
+The repository includes **synthetic (non-production) data** for demonstration purposes, ensuring there is no exposure of proprietary or sensitive information.
+The architecture, however, is fully capable of operating with **real-world telemetry** in production SOC environments, with only minor configuration changes required to integrate with live data pipelines.

 ---

-## 🚀 Features

-- **Unified Telemetry Normalization**
-  Converts raw Wazuh JSON alerts into a consistent schema for cross-source analysis.

-- **MITRE ATT&CK Mapping**
-  Uses observable indicators to infer tactics/techniques with confidence scoring and clear rationales.

-- **Transparent Risk Scoring**
-  Applies a fixed-weight, reproducible formula using base severity, asset criticality, mapped technique risk, and lateral/volume spread.

-- **Playbook Recommendations**
-  Retrieves the most relevant containment/eradication playbooks via hybrid technique/tag matching.

-- **Automated Ticket Drafting**
-  Generates fully structured tickets (Jira/ServiceNow) with mapped MITRE techniques, IOC summaries, key events, recommended actions, and references.

-- **Sensor Health & Coverage Analysis**
-  Reports active/inactive/delayed coverage by OU/VPC and highlights blind spots.

-- **Analyst-Friendly Output**
-  Provides a single JSON output with normalized alerts, triage data, summaries, rankings, and optional Q&A results.
+## 🧠 Why Use Synthetic Data

+- **Security and Privacy**: Protects against accidental leakage of sensitive or proprietary incident details.
+- **Repeatable Demonstrations**: Synthetic datasets ensure consistent outputs for demos, documentation, and testing.
+- **Adaptability**: All processing logic is agnostic to whether input data is synthetic or live, meaning production deployment requires only pointing the ingestion service at the desired telemetry source.

 ---

-## 🧠 How AI Was Used in Development

-- **Prompt-Engineered Schemas**
-  The entire normalized alert schema, ATT&CK mapping rules, and risk scoring formulas were designed using structured AI prompts for deterministic output.

-- **Few-Shot JSON Examples**
-  AI generated realistic example telemetry and triage outputs (`data/samples/telemetry.json`, `data/samples/llm_output.json`) to validate the pipeline.

-- **Code Scaffolding**
-  Core service modules in `app/services` (e.g., `ingest.py`, `score.py`, `attack_map.py`) were initially drafted via AI, then refined and tested manually.
+## 🚀 Key Features

+- **Multi-Source Telemetry Normalization**
+  Ingests alerts from **Wazuh** (primary), Zeek, AWS CloudTrail, and other supported sources, transforming them into a unified schema.

+- **MITRE ATT&CK Technique Mapping**
+  Automatically maps observable indicators to tactics and techniques (e.g., `T1059.003 – PowerShell`) with confidence scores and concise justifications.

+- **Deterministic Risk Scoring**
+  Employs a transparent, fixed-weight scoring model considering base severity, asset criticality, technique risk, and spread indicators — with escalation rules for critical contexts.

+- **Contextual Playbook Retrieval**
+  Matches mapped techniques and tags to relevant containment and eradication procedures.

+- **Automated Incident Ticket Drafting**
+  Produces fully formatted Jira or ServiceNow tickets with MITRE mappings, IOC summaries, key evidence, recommended actions, and playbook references.

-- **README & Documentation Drafting**
+- **Sensor Health & Coverage Insights**
-  This very README was AI-assisted, with refinements to ensure recruiter-friendly, technically accurate presentation.
+  Reports endpoint coverage metrics by organizational unit (OU) or VPC and identifies blind spots.

+- **Structured, Analyst-Ready Output**
+  Generates a consolidated JSON containing normalized alerts, triage results, incident summaries, sensor health metrics, and prioritized rankings.

 ---